 National Association of Attorneys General

-Emily received her Bachelor of Arts in history from Brown University and her Juris Doctorate from the University of Pennsylvania, where she was an Arthur B. Littleton Legal Writing Fellow.
-She worked as an antitrust attorney in private practice in Washington, D.C., until joining NAAG in 1993.
+A native of Washington, D.C., Emily received her Bachelor of Arts in history from Brown University and her law degree from the University of Pennsylvania, where she was an Arthur B. Littleton Legal Writing Fellow.
+She worked as an antitrust attorney in private practice in Washington until joining NAAG in 1993.